What is Aging by Design?

 So this program is designed to spur creativity and innovation by supporting organizations who serve older adults in designing, testing and implementing new or re-imagined approaches to reducing Triggers of Decline such as falls, medication errors and lack of caregiver support.

 This is a new approach for our Foundation, so instead of asking for a traditional application or proposal, we asked interested organizations to first come to a Design Day workshop to learn about Design Thinking and how to apply it.

-After Design Day, the Health Foundation and our interested community partners have embarked on a six-month learning phase that will shape the future of Aging by Design, as well as other programs and funding opportunities.
+After Design Day, the Health Foundation and our interested community partners embarked on a six-month learning phase that shaped the future of Aging by Design, as well as other programs and funding opportunities.

-At the end of the six months, community partners who participated in Design Day and contributed to the learning phase will be invited to submit proposals for Aging by Design’s implementation phase.
+At the end of the six months, community partners who participated in Design Day and contributed to the learning phase submitted proposals for Aging by Design’s implementation phase.

-We anticipate selecting seven to projects, which will receive grant funding over a two-year period.
-Grantees will also receive support to further embed human-centered design into their organization’s work through continuous coaching, technical assistance, and shared learning between Aging by Design grantees.
+We selected projects to receive grant funding over a two-year period.
+Grantees also receive support to further embed human-centered design into their organization’s work through continuous coaching, technical assistance, and shared learning between Aging by Design grantees.